devwraithe/rock_n_roll_forecast/README.md

 # Rock 'n' Roll Band Weather Track

 **Rock 'n' Roll Band Weather Track** is a cross-platform mobile application (Android and iOS) to track the weather fashionably for a rock'n'roll band staff.
-Note that the `master` branch is the most up-to-date.
+Note that the `develop` branch is the most up-to-date, I've been making regular changes to improve the product.

 ## Table of Contents